 - Preparation for lectures and exercises: 20%

 - Lectures: 25%

 - Exercises: 25%

 - Exam with preparation: 20%

 D: Submission of written work with following oral, external (7-trinsskala)

 D22: Submission of written work with following oral exam supplemented by the work submitted.

 Synopsis: 4-6 pages

-On the basis of own case and case-question, or a case and case-question provided by the teacher
+The synopsis is either based on the case and case-question chosen by the student, or a case and case-question provided by the teacher